CMakePP/CMakePPLang/paper/paper.md

 ![Example of including CMakePPLang in an existing CMake file.\label{fig:include_cmakepplang}](fig/include_cmakepplang.png){width=50%}

-CMakePPLang is designed primarily to provide object-oriented funcionality for tools designed in CMake.
-The first step in this process is defining a class (\autoref{fig:class_example}).
-Strong typing of the member function parameters can be seen in the example as well.

-![Example of defining a CMakePPLang class, creating an instance, and calling a member function to print "Hello world!".\label{fig:class_example}](fig/class_example.png){width=50%}

-Users can also define a map to hold some basic information, like <insert example description here> (\autoref{fig:map_example}).

-![Example of creating a CMakePPLang map, adding a key-value pair, and retrieving the value using the key.\label{fig:map_example}](fig/map_example.png){width=50%}

-*ZDC: I don't know if this level of discussion is necessary, but I pulled some of the typing discussion from the documentation here.*
 Native CMake is a weakly typed language where all values are strings, and, in certain circumstances, select values are interpreted as being of another type.
 A common example is when a string is used as an argument to CMake’s `if`